digital-ai/github-actions-release/README.md

-# Create and start release on Digital.ai Release from GitHub Actions
+# Digital.ai Release GitHub Actions

 This GitHub Action enables the creation of a new release and start it on the Digital.ai Release.
 It facilitates seamless integration between your GitHub repository and Digital.ai Release, automating release management processes.